 Your brain has to develop new neural pathways for the messages about that particular skill or action to flow through.
 Compare it with trying to find your way around a new town - you take wrong turnings until you become familiar with the place.
 Then suddenly you barely notice how you get from A to B because your actions have become automatic.

 So, how do you take criticism?
-Well... if you allow yourself to get upset by being steered or guided through feedback, the emotion will get in the way of your learning.
+Well... if you allow yourself to get upset by being steered or guided through feedback, your emotions will get in the way of your learning.

 If you're upset and/or angry after having received a dressing down, my best advice is to distract and calm yourself for a while.